NBDelpino1/React/README.md

 3. Using mongoose, then create an Article schema and model

+4. Articles shou
-4. Articles should have each of the following fields:
+ld have each of the following fields:

 	* `title` (Title of the stored article from nytimes.com)